Need a little extra push to crush today’s swim practice? Here’s your ultimate breakdown of the best waterproof headphones for swimmers.

-The wrap-around setup of the HydroActive waterproof headphones are the main reason they are on this list.
+The wrap-around setup of the HydroActive waterproof headphones is the main reason they are on this list.

 The HydroActive Waterproof headphones also come with four different types of ear-buds, making it usable for dryland activities.
 Earbuds include trees, fins (these ones worked the best for me with these headphones as well), ergos, and round earbuds (not for use in the water and more suited to everyday use).

-While the wrap-around design makes the headphones stable, I found that they still rattled and shook loose on occasion once I picked up speed (speed in this case was swimming at :29/50m).
+While the wrap-around design makes the headphones stable, I found that they still rattled and shook loose on occasion once I picked up speed (speed, in this case, was swimming :29/50m).

 But during the easier and cruise swimming?
 The headphones were snug as a bug, and quite comfortable to swim with.

 Hydroactive’s headphones are a little bit on the pricey side, costing around $90 (click here to see Amazon’s current prices and availability), but if you want a fit that is a little more secure, it’s a solid bet for blasting your favorite tunes in the water.

 Still not having any luck with getting your headphones to stick in?

 Consider trying an underwater mp3 player that uses bone conduction technology, pumping music into your ears and removing the need for wires and headphones altogether.